MBA applications are open! First deadline: October 14.

 How to Make Major Decisions

-Researchers create a mathematical model that helps transplant centers make decisions about when to move forward with a matching donor and when to wait.
+A new mathematical model can help transplant centers make decisions about when to move forward with a matching donor and when to wait.

 Based on research by Süleyman Kerimov

-Researchers create a mathematical model that helps transplant centers make decisions about when to move forward with a matching donor and when to wait.
+A new mathematical model can help transplant centers make decisions about when to move forward with a matching donor and when to wait.

 • Researchers developed a mathematical model that helps clarify when it's best to match patients to donors as quickly as possible and when it's best to wait.